zhyon404/prom2influx/README.md

                            --help-man).
       --influxdb-url=""    The URL of the remote InfluxDB server to send samples to.
 None, if empty.
       --prometheus-url=""  The URL of the remote prometheus server to read samples to.
 None, if empty.

+      --monitor-label="codelab-monitor"
+                           Prometheus Attach these labels to any time series or alerts when communicating with external systems. codelab-monitor, if empty.

       --influxdb.database="prometheus"
                            The name of the database to use for storing samples in InfluxDB.